 Market analysis and technology roadmaps

-The success on exploiting, commercially or non-commercially, the HBP results largely depends on the contextual circumstances surrounding the research and development processes.
+The success on exploiting HBP results, commercially or non-commercially, largely depends on the contextual circumstances surrounding the research and development processes.
 These circumstances include, among other aspects, the presence (or not) of a space for innovation in the technologic landscape, and the perception, by potential users, that there are still relevant problems in the neuroscientific and/or industrial communities to be solved with creative solutions.
-That perception makes entrepreneurs and investor´s expectations grow and encourages them to anticipate strategies that help materialise the introduction of those solutions into the markets.
+That perception makes entrepreneurs and investor's expectations grow and encourages them to anticipate strategies that help materialise the introduction of those solutions into the markets.

 Commonly, researchers cannot devote enough resources and time to analyse aspects like the two ones described above.
 The Innovation team can fill this gap.
 Through specific market reviews and roadmaps, our analysts can provide researchers with a big picture of the technology landscape, emerging initiatives, key actors, market insights and expected trends in their area of work.
 These analyses aim to enable HBP members to take strategic directions more easily and identify opportunities for exploitation more quickly.

 Market analysis and roadmaps available for download (more will follow in the upcoming months):

 - Deep spiking neural networks algorithms

 The analyses, conducted with the approval and collaboration of the respective research groups, are focused on the key technology areas of the HBP, and address at least the following questions:

 - what is the problem or challenge to be addressed?